bferrari352/hilda-default-sets/README.md

 - run `dotnet build`
 - run `dotnet run +version` (this updates the patch version)
   - if this is a minor or (GULP) major version update, provide `minor` or `major` after `+version`

-Do NOT push directly to the `gh-pages` branch!
+- push to main
+- merge to `gh-pages` and push

 ## Curated Priority Sets Philosophy